Common Breastfeeding Misconceptions

 Misconception 5: You shouldn’t nurse if you have a blocked duct or breast infection.

 Fact: I used to believe this.
 Because, duh, the “dede” was infected and painful.
 Why would I let the baby latch and be tormented?
 I was wrong.
 When there is a blocked duct or breast infection, the best way to treat it is to let the baby nurse as often because she can actually help in clearing the blocked duct through nursing.
-Besides frequent nursing, applying heat compress before nursing can help clear a duct.
+Besides frequent nursing, applying a heat compress before nursing can help clear a duct.
 Also, it is advised not to wear underwire bras, as they can be too constricting which might also lead to blocked ducts.

 Misconception 6: Working mothers cannot breastfeed their youngsters.